vigorprotocol/constitution/constitution.md

 4.2.
 Each Custodian is entitled to cast a certain number of votes (a configurable number by DAC proposal) to elect the Custodian Board for the next period.
 Each voter is limited to casting one vote per recipient.

 4.3.
-Each Custodian is entitled to issue a Proposal on any topic to the Custodian Board, including involving expenditure of fiat or crypto holdings of any kind, as long as such Proposal is compatible with the VIGOR DAC Core Principles and overall with this Constitution.
+The Custodian Board takes any decision only and exclusively through a software function called a "Proposal".
+Each Custodian is entitled to issue a Proposal on any topic to the Custodian Board, including involving expenditure of fiat or crypto holdings of any kind, removing Candidates or Custodians, changing the smart contracte and so on without any limitation, as long as such Proposal is compatible with the VIGOR DAC Core Principles and overall with this Constitution.

 4.4.
 Each Custodian is entitled to sign the approval of any given Proposal.
 Each proposal requiring a minimum threshold of required approvals before execution.

 4.5.
-By DAC proposal, Custodians can change all configurations in the DAC.
+The Custodian Board can change any and all software configurations of the DAC, as long as they do not impact or change in any way what is stated within this Constitution.

 4.6.
 Votes to elect Custodians are tallied once per period.
-The period length is configurable by DAC proposal.
-Each Custodian shall therefore hold office for the term of one period, commencing whenever anyone successfully calls the newperiod action on the DAC contract which is callable at a frequency of at most once per period without any required permissions.
+The period length is configurable by the Custodian Board.
+Each Custodian shall therefore hold office for the term of one period, commencing whenever anyone successfully calls the "newperiod action" on the DAC smart contract which is callable, or executable, at a frequency of at most once per period without any required permissions.

 4.7.
-Any Emoluments or other compensation for Custodians is allowed and will be established only by DAC proposal.
-Emoluments must be proportioned to the actual work and responsibility of each Custodian and must be consistent with the existing cash flow derived from the VIGOR DAC Source of Income as stated in article 7 below.
+Any participation reward or other compensation for Custodians is allowed and will be established only by the Custodian Board.
+Participation rewards must be proportional to the actual work and responsibility of each Custodian and as decided by the Custodian Board and must be consistent with the existing cash flow derived from the VIGOR DAC Source of Income as stated in article 7 below.

 4.8.
 Custodians who die, resign, or are removed by DAC proposal immediately terminate their office, but any vote already cast by that Custodian in that period, prior to such termination, will still be valid.